Let’s Celebrate the Trail Together!

 6. What if it rains?

 Try as we might, we can’t control the weather.
 If we need to move to our rain date, volunteers will receive an email the night before and a message will be posted on this webpage.
-Our rain date is April 1, 2023 (no foolin’!).
+Our rain date is April 19, 2025.

 7. Will there be food?

-Coffee, water, and donuts will be available during check-in.
+Coffee and water will be available during check-in.
 Snacks and drinks will be offered throughout the event; please bring a water bottle to cut down on plastic waste.
-A picnic lunch will be served after the ribbon-cutting ceremony.
+A picnic lunch will be served at 12:15pm.

 8. How else can I help?